isomerpages/moe-hougangpri/_mk-hougang/MOE Kindergarten Registration.md

 process:</p>
 <p><a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/mk-howtoregister</a>
 </p><a class="isomer-image-wrapper" href="www.moe.gov.sg/mk-howtoregister"><img style="width: 25%;" height="auto" width="100%" alt="" src="/images/mkregistration_qr.png"></a>
-<p>Note: Singpass login is required.
+<p>Note: SingPass login is required.
 Visit <a href="http://www.singpass.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.singpass.gov.sg</a> if you have issues
 with your Singpass account.</p>
 <p>You will be notified of the Open Admissions (OA) registration outcome
 by Monday, 15 April 2024 via e-mail.
 If you do not receive the outcome